When your dress or top needs to be taken up at the shoulders, the process is not difficult.

 Make sure the shoulder seam is open flat.

-Then, stitch your side seams like it is shown in red in the drawing.
+Then, stitch your side seams like it is shown in red in the drawing above.

 Here is what it actually looked like as I was sewing:

-(Note: you could stitch one side seam and then understitch that side of the strap, but I find it almost impossible to get my machine in that tiny opening and it’s hardly ever needed.
+(Note: I find that it’s almost impossible to understitch a strap that is narrow like this one is.
+And really, it’s not necessary.
 A good pressing of the strap usually makes the strap lay down well.)

 Now, turn your strap right side out: